TIMClab-CAMI/Cosserat-Rod-Modeling-of-Tendon-Actuated-Continuum-Robots/README.md

 * To simulate a TACR with the Newtonian approach use the "Newtonian.m" (file/) function.
 * To simulate a TACR with the Lagrangian approach use the "Lagrangian.m" (file/) function.
 The "Lagrangian_approach_subfunctions" folder contains the files with the subfunctions used by the "Lagrangian.m" function and its subfunctions.
 * The material parameters of the simulated TACR are defined in the "materials.m" file.
 The routing of the tendons are defined in the "tendons.m" file.
-* The "tools" folder contains various general order tools regarding Lie algebra, Chebyshev grids, Legendre polynomials, spectral integration, quaternion operations, saving, reading, and plotting results etc.
+* The "tools" folder contains various general order tools regarding Lie algebra, Chebyshev grids, Legendre polynomials, spectral integration, quaternion operations, saving, reading, plotting results, etc.
 * Simulation results are saved to the "simulation_results" folder.
-The simulation result files should be read with the "read_result_N.m" or "read_result_L.m" (files/) functions for simulation results obtained with the Newtonian and Lagrangian approaches respectively.
+The simulation result files should be read with the "read_result_N.m" or "read_result_L.m" (files/) functions for simulation results obtained with the Newtonian and Lagrangian approaches, respectively.

 ## Prerequisites
 * MATLAB